bioinformatics-lab/BioDragon/EmilynGenomes/setup_using_virtualmachine.md

 sudo usermod -aG vboxsf $(whoami)

 sudo mount -t vboxsf -o rw,uid=1000,gid=1000 BioDragon ~/Desktop/BioDragon/

 ```

+Now you can see a `sf_BioDragon` folder in the virtualbox image

 ##### Setup the virtualmachine for connecting with external Hard disk